maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_4_Collaborate_Using_Pages.md

 1. Type the following prompt into the chat:

     ```text
-    What are the key steps we should take to launch a successful giving campaign within our company?
+    What are the key steps we should take to launch a successful Giving Campaign within our company?
     ```
 1. Copilot will respond with a structured answer.
 Below the response, select **Edit in Pages**: